warchive/goose2-sensors/README.md

 * FakeData.csv - randomly generated test set containing 1000 lines of time-x-y-z data points.<br/>

 Invoke the scripts from the node server in the following order:
-SVR.py -> halbach_model.py -> RF.py (this will perform preliminary curve smoothing, theoretical value calculations, and regression on the error range)
+SVR.py -> halbach_model.py -> RF.py (this will perform preliminary curve smoothing, theoretical value calculations, and regression on the error range) <br/> <br/>
+* SVR.py: A general-purpose data processing tool for any time-vs-XYZ data.
+Function SVR_process_monotype(JSONArray) takes an array of JSON objects of the same type, processes the data, then returns the array of objects in the same format as the input.
+If the script is run in a standalone sandbox, the demo script also executes & produces a simulation graph.